Towards the Identifiability in Noisy Label Learning: A Multinomial Mixture Modelling Approach: Introduction

-Thus, it is impossible to provide an unambiguous estimation of \(p(Y | X)\) or \(p(\hat{Y} | X,Y)\) if only a single noisy label \(\hat{Y}\) is observed.
-This is because there exists various combinations \((p(\hat{Y} | X, Y), p(Y | X))\) that lead to the same \(p(\hat{Y} | X)\).
-For example, in the following 3-class classification, there are at least two different solutions that satisfy \cref{eq:transition_matrix}:
+In the literature, the clean label probability \(\Pr(Y | X)\), the transition probability \({\Pr}(\hat{Y} | X, Y)\) and the noisy label probability \({\Pr}(\hat{Y} | X)\) are modelled as categorical distributions.
+This, however, results in an ambiguous estimation because there are multiple combinations of hidden probability pair \(({\Pr}(\hat{Y} | X, Y), \Pr(Y | X))\) leading to the same observed noisy label probability \({\Pr}(\hat{Y} | X)\).
+For example, the following 3-class classification has at least two different solutions that result in the same observed noisy label distribution \({\Pr}(\hat{Y} | X)\):

 Failing to address the LNL identifiability issue might lead to estimating an undesirable model which may not be useful for making predictions or drawing conclusions.
-Existing LNL methods, therefore, introduce additional heuristic assumptions to make the noisy label learning identifiable.
-Those include, but are not limited to, the small-loss criterion~\citep{han2018co}, anchor points~\citep{liu2015classification}, and filtering noisy-label instances via class-representative eigenvectors (FINE)~\citep{kim2021fine}.
-Despite achieving successful results in several benchmarks, those heuristics are either sub-optimal, e.g., small-loss criterion might under-select \say{hard examples} (i.e., samples that are near decision boundaries) that are informative for learning, or associated with assumptions that might not always hold in practice, e.g., anchor points in \citep{liu2015classification} or \say{alignment clusterability} in FINE~\citep{kim2021fine}.
-Such issues have motivated studies into the identifiability issue for the LNL problems.
+Existing LNL methods address the identifiability issue primarily through modelling-driven approaches, often by imposing ad-hoc priors in the form of heuristic assumptions and constraints, such as small-loss criterion~\citep{han2018co}, anchor points~\citep{liu2015classification} or zero Bayes risk~\citep{zhu2024label}), feature-based methods~\citep{kim2021fine} or unique constraints on the modelling of transition matrix~\citep{li2021provably, zhang2021learning}.
+Other methods follow a data-driven approach with multiple noisy labels per sample~\citep{liu2023identifiability}.
+Although methods based on the modelling-driven approach have achieved successful results in several benchmarks, their heuristics are either \emph{(i)} sub-optimal, e.g., small-loss criterion might under-select \say{hard examples} (i.e., samples that are near decision boundaries) that are informative for learning, or \emph{(ii)} associated with assumptions that might not always hold in practice, e.g., anchor points in \citep{liu2015classification}, zero-error data in \citep{zhu2024label}, or \say{alignment clusterability} in~\citep{kim2021fine}.
+In contrast, the data-driven approach tackles the problem more fundamentally without relying on heuristic assumptions; however, current results in methods based on the data-driven approach are difficult to interpret (e.g., full-rank transition matrices~\citep{liu2023identifiability}), reducing their applicability in practice.